musi-musi/munleko/readme.md

-# musi leko
+# munleko
-> musi: game, fun, entertainment

-> leko: block, square, cube

-> musi leko: block game, square fun

-yeah its a working title

-munleko is a game/engine for worlds made of voxels. currently still early in development
+voxel game engine in zig and lua

 # clonin n buildin
-use zig 0.9.0, have gpu drivers that can handle opengl 3.3
+use zig 0.9.1, have gpu drivers that can handle opengl 3.3

-munleko autogenerates `.zig` files for each source directory.

-these can be manually updated with `zig build imports` following file tree changes

-use `zig build clean_imports` to delete them

 ## windows
 just `zig build run`, it *should* work